iamflorencejay/LBRY-Vault-website/index.md

 10. Select “Encrypt wallet file” and press next;

 # Receive LBRY Credits (LBC) through Ledger device

-It is important to test a single small transaction incoming and outgoing before using the wallet to store larger amounts.
+> **NOTE: It is important to test a single small transaction incoming and outgoing before using the wallet to store larger amounts.**

 1. Open LBRY Vault app;
 2. Go to receive tab;